palantir/tslint/develop/testing-rules/index.md

 ### Tips & Tricks ###

 * You can use this system to test rules outside of the TSLint build!
 Use the `tslint --test path/to/dir` command to test your own custom rules.
+You can specify one or more paths to `tslint.json` files or directories containing a `tslint.json`.
+Glob patterns are also supported.
-The directory you pass should contain a `tslint.json` file and `.ts.lint` files.
+Besides the `tslint.json` each directory you pass should contain `*.ts.lint` files.
 You can try this out on the TSLint rule test cases, for example, `tslint --test path/to/tslint-code/test/rules/quotemark/single`.
+If you want to test all of your rules at once, you can use it like this: `tslint --test rules/test/**/tslint.json`

 * To test rules that need type information, you can simply add a `tsconfig.json` with the desired configuration next to `tslint.json`.